cs394-w19/upcycle-floral/README.md

 ```bash
 $ git clone https://github.com/cs394-w19/upcycle-floral.git [your-local-directory]
 ```
-Once you set up the repository cd to the folder and then run 'npm install'
+Once you have downloaded nodejs and set up the repository, cd into your folder and then run 'npm install'

 ```bash
 $ cd upcycle-floral